bernatalcudia/bernatalcudia/README.md

 # About Me

-I have just completed a web development bootcamp with React and created my final project with React Native.
-I am passionate about computer science and programming.
-I am proactive and curious, which is why I strive to research and update myself every day on all kinds of topics.
+I have recently completed an intensive web development bootcamp focused on React, culminating in a final project developed using React Native that allowed me to consolidate my technical skills.
+I am a professional passionate about computer science and programming, and my proactive, self-taught approach drives me to continuously update myself with the latest industry trends and technologies.

-My plan is to finish and look for a job as a programmer, to gain more professional experience and in other personal aspects, while continuing to train and specialize in more programming languages.
-I aim to improve each day with both technical knowledge and skills to become more entrepreneurial, dynamic, and to demonstrate my determination.
+My goal is to join a high-performing team where I can both apply and expand my software development experience.
+I am committed to continuous learning and specializing in various programming languages and tools, which enables me to grow both technically and interpersonally.
+My determination, dynamism, and entrepreneurial spirit position me to deliver innovative solutions and add significant value to large-scale projects.

+I am confident that my profile meets the requirements of a leading company, and I am ready to make a substantial contribution to the team's success.

 **Certificate of permanent disability of 38%**